COVID - 19 Blogs from people with intellectual disability

 Local Response fora

-Each Local Authority in Ireland has established a forum to assist the 'most vulnerable' people in communities.
+Each Local Authority (Council) in Ireland has established a forum to assist the 'most vulnerable' people in communities.
 Local volunteers

 can assist with shopping, getting medications or taking you to the doctor and many other supports.
 Your local number to call is in this